 Social entrepreneurs (like George Williams College students) are passionate, creative, and determined.
 They are motivated by an inner drive to elevate their communities - to pitch in and solve problems.

-"George Williams’ students commonly have an inner calling—a curiosity in the world and a desire to help other people." — Chris Wells, Assistant Professor Parks and Recreation
+"George Williams’ students commonly have an inner calling—a curiosity in the world and a desire to help other people." — Chris Wells, Assistant Professor Outdoor Recreation Leadership and Management

 At George Williams, social entrepreneurism is infused throughout the curriculum.
-The Williams Plan, our general education program, is guided by our belief that education should teach skills, develop values, and contribute to the wellbeing of others.
+The general education program is guided by our belief that education should teach skills, develop values, and contribute to the well-being of others.

 All courses—from communication to mathematics and science to arts, humanities, and culture—relate to social entrepreneurship.
 Students receive a high-level education in these subject areas and understand how each discipline can be utilized to aid society.
 They also take focused, thematic courses in social entrepreneurship and responsibility throughout their four years at George Williams College.

 - In year one, they learn about the field of social entrepreneurship and see how creativity and innovation are used to effect societal change on local and global levels.

 - In year two, they gain the skills needed to implement sustainable, constructive solutions to societal ills.

 - In year three, they apply their skills to a real-world social problem and launch their own social entrepreneurial venture.

 - Finally, in year four, they serve as mentors, teaching their skills to other George Williams students, and developing leadership capabilities.

 Upon completion of their degree, all George Williams College students are therefore prepared with professional experience and personal insights to guide their continued growth in mind, body, spirit and service.